-Gas information sheet 62: Clearances to overhead grease filters and acceptable means to comply
+Gas information sheet 62: Clearances to overhead filters and acceptable means to comply

-This gas information sheet provides information about how to achieve compliant clearances between commercial catering appliances and grease filters installed in extraction canopies.
-It also provides guidance about acceptable means to comply, considering there are other related standards (for example, AS 1668) and other authorities/parties involved in the approval of commercial kitchens.
+This gas information sheet provides information about how to measure and achieve compliant clearances between commercial catering appliances and grease filters installed in extraction canopies.
+It also provides guidance about acceptable means to comply.

 Industry has adopted solutions when faced with a lack of clearance between overhead grease filters and appliances, but these solutions may adversely affect the overhead canopy’s operation.